AWS has made huge progress in a short time. The business is only ten years old. And yet It doth bestride the narrow world like a Colossus.

 There are two ways of making the transition.
 Some look at which apps are likely to do well in the cloud, while others start with areas of their technology that are currently failing.
 It’s a simple matter of methodology.
 What no longer appears to be on the agenda is large numbers of organisations saying they don’t plan to move.

-AWS may have been slow in the past to offer the services to help these more conservative customers move.
+Amazon may have been slow in the past to offer the services to help these more conservative customers move.
 To be fair, when you’re growing at 60 percent a year, there’s enough work managing the demand.
 Now it says it has a managed services programme to help customers prepare for their cloud future.

 Amazon’s cloud growth has been exceptional.
 Until ten years ago the company’s computers were running its online retail operation.
 Now they run a large slice of the world’s business.
 But others are learning how to do the same.
 Microsoft and Google have cloud operations which are growing as fast.
-One thing is clear, AWS won’t be able to talk about not having market penetration for much longer.
+One thing is clear, Amazon won’t be able to talk about not having market penetration for much longer.

 - Borrowed from William Shakespeare, Julius Caesar. ↩